Rojin80/rojin80/README.md

 ## Hey there! 👋

-I’m a software engineer who thrives on turning code into magic—whether it’s crafting sleek mobile experiences or sculpting data flows that power smart systems.
-I play with Flutter, Python, and Neo4j to build things that move fast and think deep.
+I'm a software engineer with experience in mobile & AI development.🤓 Passionate about leveraging cutting-edge technologies to create meaningful products that enhance user experiences .🥰

 ### Let’s Connect
 - [LinkedIn](#)